zorfling/TrackerTracker/README.md

 ## Project Status

-This should be considered beta software, use at your own risk.
+This is beta software, use at your own risk.
 If you have any issues or feature requests, we would love to know, please [open an issue](http://github.com/intentmedia/TrackerTracker/issues).
 Contributions and pull requests are also very welcome.

 ## Demo